glnster/dotfiles/README.md

 - prompts for your full Git name, email, and push default
 - does a ```git config --global --replace-all``` using your input, which updates your new, local .gitconfig

-## Featured commands
+## Featured
-Just some commands I'd like to highlight:
+Just some highlights included in this dotfiles:
 - `al` - list aliases colorized
 - `alg` - list 'git' aliases colorized
-- `pyg $1` - like `cat`, print file to screen syntax-highlighted & line-numbered
 - `t $1` - like `rm`, but moves files to trash
 - `gco-` - quickly git-checkout toggle between 2 branches
 - `-` - quickly cd toggle between 2 paths
+- `vim` - customizations/enahncements, vim-plug plugin manager

 ## glnster Prezto prompt
 #### A theme based on steeef theme that features: